Technologies that are transforming both teaching and learning, in schools, universities or online.

 Social and economic transformation

-Outward-facing initiatives from business, government and non-profits that are changing the wider world for the better.
+Outward-facing initiatives from business, government and non-profits that look to make a positive impact on the wider world.

-Simon Davey – Cass Centre for Charity Effectiveness
+Simon Davey – Consultant, Cass Centre for Charity Effectiveness

 Ellie Hale – Communities lead, CAST

 Andrew Huddart – Senior partnerships manager, UCL

 Katz Kiely – Founder, Kiely & Co

 Mike Mompi – Impact investment director, ClearlySo